 So, why are futures and options popular amongst investors?
 The answer lies in their ability to manage financial risk.
 Both contracts allow businesses and individuals to hedge against market uncertainty by locking in a price for their assets or commodities.
 This protects them from potential losses and provides stability in times of market volatility.

 In addition, futures and options are also popular among speculators who seek to profit from price movements in the underlying assets.
-These traders use various strategies and techniques, such as trading and options strategies, to capitalize on the market's fluctuations.
+These traders use various strategies and techniques, such as spread trading and options strategies, to capitalize on the market's fluctuations.

 Futures and options are two popular financial derivatives that serve as a valuable tool for managing risk and speculating on market movements.
 While they have their differences in terms of requirements, costs, and potential profits/losses, both instruments play an essential role in the global financial market.